Extractive is not Faithful: An Investigation of Broad Unfaithfulness Problems in Extractive Summarization

-Last but not the least, it is worth noting that all of the five error types we define in Section~\ref{sec:problem} can also happen in abstractive summarization, though they are less studied and measured in the literature.
-To our best knowledge, FRANK \cite{pagnoni-etal-2021-understanding} and SNaC \cite{goyal2022snac} have discussed the coreference and discourse errors in the abstractive summaries.
-We are not aware of works that have studied the misleading information error in summaries.
-We thus hope that our taxonomy can shed some light for future works to explore the broad unfaithfulness of all summarization methods.
+One future direction for resolving these unfaithfulness problems is to use the errors automatically detected by \exteval{} as hints for humans or programs to fix the summary by doing necessary yet minimal edits.
+Here we illustrate the possibility for \emph{incorrect coreference}.
+We manually examined the automatically detected incorrect coreferences by \exteval{}.
+28 out of 32 detected incorrect coreferences are true incorrect coreferences\footnote{It shows that \exteval{} has high precision of $87.5\%$.
+However, we have 60 human-labeled incorrect coreferences, so the recall is only $46.7\%$ (28 out of 60).}, which we attempt to fix by developing a simple post-edit program, similar to the revision system proposed by~\citet{nanbaokumura2000producing}.
+The program replaces the problematic mention in the summary with the first mention in the correct coreference cluster of the document.
+We manually checked the corrected examples and found that 16 out of 28 were fixed correctly (see an example in Figure~\ref{fig:post-correction-example}).
+We leave the improvement and the extension of post-edit systems for future work.

-Our work focuses on extractive summarization.
-Therefore, the conclusions will be more useful for summarization tasks where extractive summaries perform decently well (e.g., CNN/DM \cite{hermann2015teaching}) compared to extremely abstractive summarization tasks (e.g., XSum \cite{narayan-etal-2018-dont}).
-Even though all five types of problems defined in Section~\ref{sec:problem} can also appear in abstractive summarization, our \exteval{} is designed for extractive summarization, which is currently not applicable (but can be adapted) for abstractive summaries except \sentibias.
+It is worth noting that all of the five error types we define in Section~\ref{sec:problem} can also happen in abstractive summarization, though they are less studied and measured in the literature.
+To our best knowledge, FRANK \cite{pagnoni-etal-2021-understanding} and SNaC \cite{goyal2022snac} have discussed the coreference and discourse errors in the abstractive summaries. \citet{gabriel-etal-2021-go} define a sentiment error as an adjective or adverb appearing in the summary that contradicts the source, while our misleading information has a more general definition.
+We hope that our taxonomy can shed some light for future works to explore the broad unfaithfulness of all summarization methods.